balenaltd/handbook/Meetings.md

 This the Development Operations Call in which DevOps-related incident that occurred are discussed.
 Led by @brwonjohnf

 ## Operations Call
-This call is about the operational stuff of resin.
+This call is about the operational stuff of balena.
 Led by @apostolism

 ## Process Call
-This call deals with the process issues of resin.
+This call deals with the process issues of balena.
 Led by @alexandrosm

 ## Sales & Business Development Call
 Led by @halebr